Non-Homogeneous Haze Removal via Artificial Scene Prior and Bidimensional Graph Reasoning: Proposed Method

 \textbf{Spatial Graph Reprojection}: In the following, we perform the features reprojection from graph space to pixel space via spatial graph reprojection.
-For simplicity, we reuse the spatial projection matrix $B_{sproj}$.
-In particular, we obtain the spatial reprojection matrix $D_{sreproj}$ by transposing $B_{sproj}$.
-We further project the graph node features $V_{s}\in\mathbb{R}^{N \times C}$ to the pixel-wise features $Y_{s}$ by the spatial projection matrix $D_{sproj}$, i.e.,
+For simplicity, we reuse the spatial projection matrix $B_{s}$.
+In particular, we obtain the spatial reprojection matrix $D_{s}$ by transposing $B_{s}$.
+We further project the graph node features $\hat{V}_{s}\in\mathbb{R}^{N \times C}$ to the pixel-wise features $Y_{s}\in\mathbb{R}^{L \times C}$ by the spatial projection matrix $D_{s}$ by $Eq.
+(7)$.
+We then reshape the size of $Y_{s}$ to $\in\mathbb{R}^{H \times W \times C}$ to get the residual value for $X$.
+Finally, we add the input $X$ and the residual to obtain ${F}_{s}$.